Telemental Health Appointments

-During the first meeting, students will meet with a counselor to discuss the student's reason for coming to counseling.
-Together, the student and counselor will explore a plan to address the student's needs.
+During the intake session, the student and counselor will establish a plan to address the student's needs.
 Plans will be unique for each student - the counselor may recommend group counseling, individual counseling, or both.
 In some cases, students may benefit from a referral to a mental health professional or service outside of CSUMB.

 If a student is in crisis, they will be seen as soon as possible.